fulldecent/github-pages-template/README.md

 # HTML Website Template
-Use this template as a starting point for any HTML website project that you want other people to collaborate on.
+Use this template as a starting point for any static HTML website project that you want other people to collaborate on.

 **STATUS: This project is actively used in production environments.**